 Petrobras says no fuel prices adjustment planned

-RIO DE JANEIRO, Dec 6 (Reuters) - Brazil's state-controlled oil company Petrobras PETR4.SA said it does not expect to readjust fuel prices and no such measure has been decided by its executive group on market prices.
+RIO DE JANEIRO, Dec 6 (Reuters) - Brazil's state-controlled oil company Petrobras PETR4.SA said it does not expect to readjust fuel prices and no such measure has been decided by its executive group on market prices, dismissing comments by President Bolsonaro on price cuts.

+Securities regulator CVM began an investigation into news regarding Petrobras, without mentioning Bolsonaro, and sources at the company told Reuters it involved the president's comments on prices.

+Petrobras said in a statement that it continuously monitors markets and analyzes the behavior of international prices daily.

-"Petrobras reiterates its commitment to competitive prices that are in balance with the market, while avoiding the immediate transfer of external and exchange rate volatility" to the domestic market, the company said in a statement.
+"Petrobras reiterates its commitment to competitive prices that are in balance with the market, while avoiding the immediate transfer of external and exchange rate volatility" to the domestic market, the company said.

-Petrobras also said that it continuously monitors markets and analyzes the behavior of international prices daily.

 Bolsonaro's remarks followed a retreat in oil prices in recent weeks, with growing concerns that the new Omicron variant of coronavirus could reduce global demand for the commodity.